 Cantor's work focuses on processes of collaborative abstract stop-motion animation.
 Over the past decade he has generated an immense library of "physical pixels" -- hundreds of thousands of hand-decorated velcro coins, painted cork, easter eggs, and tiny bead sculptures in myriad variations.
 To create his films, Cantor assembles teams of artists to arrange these materials in sequences of patterns which are photographed to generated frames of video.
 Cantor also use stop-motion animation to document the processes of both "pixel" and sequence creation.
 In his most recent film Advanced Doodling, the art and documentary footage are melded together to create a visual feast in which the lines are blurred between process and product.

 Mike Cantor's first two short films screened in over 25 national and international film festivals.
 His first film, Hot Velcro Action, won Best Experimental Film and Best Visual Effects at the LA International New Wave Film Festival.
 His collabaration with musician Brandon Pattton, entitled Freckle, won Best Music Video at the San Francisco Frozen Film Festival and was featured on cbsnews.com.

-Mike Cantor hails originally from Newton, Ma. and has dressed up as Larry Bird approximately one dozen times.
-He currently resides in Oakland, CA.
+Mike Cantor hails originally from Newton, Ma. and has dressed up as Larry Bird over 33 times.